 6. The boat won’t go downwind

-Assuming rudder and electrics are good it’s likely that there is too much wind and your boat wants to head up.
-It is perfectly possible to have the boat trimmed so that it will beat (go into the wind) in strong winds but it won’t then come back to you.
+First, make sure the booms will go out far enough when fully sheeted out.
+Assuming rudder and electrics are good, and that otherwise the boat is well set up, it’s likely that there is too much wind and your boat just wants to head up.
+It is perfectly possible to have the boat trimmed so that it will beat (go into the wind) in strong winds but it won’t then come back to you easily.
 Either use a smaller set of sails or don’t sail, it’s not worth losing the boat.

 The rig is very configurable, easy to tune and comes in a variety of size options.
 Switching rigs is super quick and easy, parts and sails are easy to find and also relatively inexpensive.

 The initial rig set up requires patience and a little time and this is definitely not a simple toy.
-The boat hull does need to be aired when off the water and the deck seals whilst simple are a bit fiddly, I can imagine ending up simply using tape and eventually doing the deck eye mod as well to prevent water ingress.
+The boat hull does need to be aired when off the water and the deck seals whilst simple are a bit fiddly, I use electrical tape now.

-The Dragonforce 65 is a hugely popular class of boat which means if you want to race, the chances finding a fleet probably look good and for the money I think it’s an excellent package and a lot of fun.
+The Dragonforce 65 is a hugely popular class of boat which means if you want to race, the chances of finding a fleet probably look good, and for the money, I think it’s an excellent package and a lot of fun.

-There are plenty of other boats but these two seem to be well adopted.
-I quite like the Micro Magic which has a pleasing form, small scale and seems quite simple.
+There are plenty of other boats but the top two seem to be well adopted at least in the UK.
 My local radio yacht sailing club have these classes which could give you further ideas.

 http://www.radiosailing.co.uk/ , spares